angaza/nexus-python/README.md

 #### Nexus Channel Origin Commands

-These commands generate commands that are accepted by [Nexus Channel](https://nexus.angaza.com/channel.html) "Controller" devices using the "Full Protocol".
+These commands are accepted by [Nexus Channel](https://nexus.angaza.com/channel.html) "Controller" devices using the "Full Protocol".
 Typically, these are used to manage the secured link state of "Controller" and "Accessory" devices.